How often do we see an image of a cat with a fish? It's just an accepted association.

 Fish is protein I hear you say.
 Yes that is true but a diet of heavily weighted towards fresh fish will eventually mean that the cat will become deficient in Thiamine (Vitamin B1).
 This very good article explains clearly what happens when a cat becomes deficient in Thiamine or Vitamin B1.

-However we know that cats like fish and the good news is that you can still feed your cat canned cat food containing fish as it has been specially formulated to contain thiamine and other vitamins and minerals that are essential for good cat health.
+We know that cats like fish and the good news is that you can still feed your cat canned cat food containing fish as it has been specially formulated to contain thiamine and other vitamins and minerals that are essential for good cat health.

 Read the label of canned cat food and you will see that thiamine is included.
 So providing the your cat doesn't have an allergy to fish, canned cat food that is fish should be fine for your cat.
 Always check labels of food when you are buying food for kitty.